Childrens healthcare

 Children’s dental care in Italy

 Italians generally have very good oral hygiene – in fact, Italy was voted as having the best oral health in Europe.
-Although dental care is not usually covered in public healthcare, it is covered for children 16 years and under.
+Although dental care is not usually covered in public healthcare, it is covered for children aged 14 years and under.
 To find out more about costs and covered treatments, you’ll need to speak directly with a dental office.
 They will be able to explain more about your specific situation.

 Italian mental healthcare